 A Light Assault can get kills and survive by picking smart engagements and correct positions.

 A Heavy Assault must shoot better than the enemy.
-Incidentally, that’s why players with best accuracy are Heavy Assault mains – it’s just how they have evolved.
+Incidentally, that’s why players with best accuracy are often Heavy Assault mains – it’s just how they have evolved.

 If you’re not confident in your personal aim, and you don’t want to develop it, consider looking into other combat classes, or weapons that don’t require a lot of aiming skill.
 Heavy Weapons in particular.